But he will only tell you what you want to hear.

 The one that you currently have is keeping you anxious.
 Ask yourself these questions.

 Are you able to take time and read the information that you are reading, or

 Do you frantically bounce from one website to the next, scanning the pages, looking for “something”?

-I am guessing that when you are googling, you are feeling very anxious both in your mind and your body as you search for some explanation.
+I am guessing that when you Google, you feel very anxious both in your mind and body as you search for some explanation.

-In terms of what you are doing to your brain and the impact this has on your levels of anxiety; it is essential
+It is essential in terms of what you are doing to your brain and the impact this has on your anxiety levels.

-Your brain is learning; when you feel anxious, you start searching for symptoms, and when this is happening, you feel more anxious.
+Your brain is learning; when you feel anxious, you start searching for symptoms, and when this happens, you feel more anxious.

-Each time you repeat this pattern, you are strengthening the connection in your brain
+Each time you repeat this pattern, you strengthen your brain’s connection.

 Feel anxious + scary thoughts = Google symptoms